 What is Your Help?

 Once you’ve really narrowed and focused down your target audience, you’ll be able to write for them much easier.
-Before drafting a new post, always ask yourself “how will this help my audience”?
-If you can't answer that question, maybe it isn't something that needs to be written.
+Before drafting a new post, always ask yourself “Is anyone looking for this?”
+If the answer is “no” then you probably shouldn’t write it!

 As Christian bloggers, we truly have the power to bring more people to knowing Christ.
 But in order to do that (through our content), it is imperative that we understand how all this online stuff works!